-Several times each semester, panels of alumni return to campus to facilitate informal conversations students about internship and career experiences and offer job search tips.
-Alumni mentors working in similar areas of interest can be matched with students to provide advice and create future networking opportunities.
-In addition, alumni mixers are held each year in Los Angeles and Washington, D.C., to bring a broad cross-section of alumni together with current students.
+Several times each semester, panels of alumni return to campus to facilitate informal conversations with students about internship and career experiences, and offer job search tips.
+Students can be connected with alumni working in similar areas of interest to provide career advice within their industry.
+In addition, alumni mixers are held in Los Angeles and Washington, D.C., to provide students and alumni with networking opportunities.

 Students may take one of several personality and attitude assessments, including the Myers-Briggs Type Indicator.
 These tools often help a student enhance his or her understanding of personal motivators, natural strengths, and potential areas for growth.
 It also helps one understand characteristics unique to each personality type, while providing insight on how these characteristics influence an individual's way of communicating and interacting with others.
 The assessments are used for a variety of purposes including career exploration.

 Career Services helps facilitate summer internships around the city, nation, and throughout the world that enable students to apply their classroom work to actual public policy.Career Services also maintains a job/internship search database.
 In addition, the Career Resources Center is dedicated to students and provides a space to search for future internship and career opportunities.

 These information sessions brought to campus by management recruiters give students the opportunity to ask questions about the "real" nature of work and discover details about an organization’s application process.
 In the past year, organizations such as the Federal Bureau of Investigation, the Central Intelligence Agency, the Department of State, the Naval Criminal Investigative Service, the RAND Corporation, and the California State Auditor, among others, actively recruited on campus.